rapidsai/docs/resources/github-actions.md

 ## Using Wheel CI Artifacts Locally

-RAPIDS' CI system compresses the wheels that it builds into zipfiles and uploads them to GitHub Artifacts.
+RAPIDS' CI system compresses the wheels that it builds into zip files and uploads them to GitHub Artifacts.

 The wheels can be used by downloading the artifact to your local filesystem using `gh` CLI and using the resulting path in your pip commands.